insightsengineering/scribe/docs/adr.md

 The consequences to this change are:

-* shorter installation time of R packages because of performace improvements related to the technology used
+* shorter installation time of R packages because of performance improvements related to the technology used
-* easier maintainance of the tool itself
+* easier maintenance of the tool itself
 * the possibility to share the source code of the tool to a broader comminity (on GitHub)
 * distribution of the tool as a single binary will make it easier to use in automated pipelines
 * better user experience for anyone who would like to use it for their purposes